awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 |  `kubernetes.io/cluster/<cluster-name>`  |  `shared`  |
 + **Key**: The *<cluster\-name>* value matches your Amazon EKS cluster's name\.
 + **Value**: The `shared` value allows more than one cluster to use this VPC\.

+This tag is not required or created by Amazon EKS for 1\.15 clusters\.
+If you deploy a 1\.15 cluster to a VPC that already has this tag, the tag is not removed\.

 ## Subnet Tagging Requirement<a name="vpc-subnet-tagging"></a>